-Secondary and Postsecondary Pass-Through and Reserve Fund Allocation

-Perkins V requires that at least 85% of available funds be allocated to support eligible recipients and institutions.
-Of the 85% made available to eligible recipients and institutions, 70% of local funds are allocated to eligible recipients and institutions through secondary (80%) and postsecondary programs (20%).
+Secondary and Postsecondary Pass-Through and Reserve Fund Allocation allocated to eligible recipients and institutions through secondary (80%) and postsecondary programs (20%).
 The DDOE reserves the remaining 15% under a competitive funding structure under Section 112 of the Perkins law.